Do you have a dream buyer persona for your product or service?

 Among the other social networks, Snapchat, LinkedIn, TikTok, Pinterest, and even Reddit all offer their own audience insights specific to their platforms.
 As you are looking to gain more clarity on which platforms will capture certain audiences, it is wise to create a full-fledged report outlining your marketing plan according to the intent of your audience.

-Once you understand who your audience is, make sure you know where they live.
+Once you understand who your audience is by finding common characteristics, make sure you know where they live.
 Every platform has a different core audience/user base.

 When looking at different search engines, of course our first thought is Google; however, Microsoft Bing quietly runs in the background with large market wins.
 Bing claims 34% of all desktop market share worldwide and brings in 136 million unique searches.
 Not only that, but Bing captures 63 million searchers that are not reached on Google Ads.